How to Reduce Grocery Bill And Keep Eating Healthy?

 There’s nothing difficult about checking your shopping list against discount coupons and flyers once a week.
 You may be pleasantly surprised with how much money you can save by just being provident.

 Although many people think coupons are only for unhealthy processed food, it’s a half-truth.
-You can also find sales for healthy options, like milk, cheese, coffee and tea, or even fruits and vegetables.
+You can also find sales for healthy options, like milk, cheese, coffee, and tea, or even fruits and vegetables.

 If you prefer online shopping, check out whether there are some virtual coupons you can add up to your order.
 Moreover, many websites and apps allow you to filter products by what’s on sale.
-Also, if you’re a regular of one store nearby, make sure you’re signed up for their rewards points.
+Also, if you’re a regular of one store nearby, ensure you’re signed up for their rewards points.

-However, avoid taking too much extra food just because it’s at the lowest price.
+However, avoid taking too much extra food because it’s at the lowest price.
 First, shop around to determine what’s on sale, and put the essentials into your grocery list then.

 3. Use Rewards Cards

-Most grocery stores offer free discount cards, which are also called rewards cards.
-They allow you to access sale prices or some additional discounts when you shop in the corresponding store.
+Most grocery stores offer free discount cards, also called rewards cards.
+They allow you to access sale prices or additional discounts when you shop in the corresponding store.
 Often, you won’t get a special price until you have a rewards card, so you’d better get several issued by the stores you visit most often.

 4. Keep Track of Expiration Dates

-Check the expired dates of the groceries you buy right at the store to ensure you fill your shopping cart with fresh produce.
-Then, control it once again at home to determine what groceries you need to use first and put them closer to the edge of the fridge shelf.
+Check the expired dates of the groceries you buy at the store to ensure you fill your shopping cart with fresh produce.
+Then, control it again at home to determine what groceries you need to use first and put them closer to the edge of the fridge shelf.
 Paying attention to dates can help save you money and avoid throwing away food.

 Moreover, the dates that you see on food packages often represent quality standards that may have nothing in common with safety.
 Of course, if your food turns rancid, you have to get rid of it.
 But some products can be used even if they have already expired.